mark-curran/azure-demo/terraform/README.md

 ## Details

 A resource group scopes everything needed to manage the remote state.
 This resource group has a tag with the storage account name, which is globally scoped across Azure and needs to be globally unique.

+Current method for initialising the backend only supports a User Principal, which is appropriate for private sandbox projects.